pixee/docs/docs/installing.md

 To install Pixeebot, visit our [GitHub App page](https://github.com/apps/pixeebot/).
 From there, click **Install** (or **Configure**) and follow the prompts from GitHub.
 You'll be directed to your Pixee dashboard once the installation process is complete.

+See the [Preferences](/configuring) page for information on how to configure Pixeebot to suit your needs.

 ## Pixeebot on Premises

 Pixeebot can be deployed on-premises for organizations that require additional security or compliance measures.
 To learn more about Pixeebot on-premises solutions, please [contact us](https://pixee.ai/demo-landing-page).